BaptisteLalanne/Privacy-Keeper/README.md

 ## Features

-Currently, all the features have to be developed.
 At the end of the project, we would like to have cookie actions (analysis, deletions, whitelist...), tracker actions (analysis, whitelist...), a popup and a management dashboard.

 ### Cookies